 Ah, Ireland.
 Land of leprechauns, rainbows and… low corporate taxes.
 That’s right: Ireland is a tax haven.

 Over the past few years, Ireland has been taking increasing heat from its near neighbors and the US for its perceived efforts to lure corporations to the Emerald Isle.
 Already facing criticism from many in the UK, Ireland made President Obama’s 2009 list of tax havens which might be targeted as part of an overall strategy to crackdown on multinational corporations who set up shop elsewhere in an effort to avoid US taxation.
-Microsoft is one such company which reportedly saved $500 million in US tax by relocating significant assets to a small shop in Dublin.
+Microsoft is one such company that reportedly saved $500 million in US tax by relocating significant assets to a small shop in Dublin.
 Apple quickly followed in Microsoft’s footsteps.
 They are part of a trend since 2006 of many tech and pharmaceutical companies which have made the move to Ireland to take advantage of lower corporate tax rates and other tax avoidance strategies (especially as it relates to intangible property).
-Other companies include Pfizer, Dell and Wyeth.
+Other companies include Pfizer, Dell, and Wyeth.

 Ireland’s corporate tax rate is a low 12.5%.
 By comparison, tax rates in the US start at 15% and climb, depending on income, to 35%.
 That has helped Ireland become one of the world’s most profitable countries for US corporations, according to a Tax notes analysis.
 At least 75% of income reported to the Irish Treasury by US companies appears to be from activities that did not originate in Ireland.
 Those statistics worry the US government, which despite having a traditionally friendly relationship with Ireland, is anxious to recover some of that lost revenue.